Teufelauto/Hytale-Weapon-Scraper/README.md

 The app creates an app_settings.json in this folder.
 If you want to change filenames or paths, or which version of Hytale to scrape, do it here.

 ## app_settings.json
 The app scrapes the latest Pre-Release on your system, by default.
 If you wish to scrape a different version, change true to false for pre-release, and false to true for either latest release, or user_defined.
 Change the user_defined Assets_Path to the desired path, such as a previous version.
-The filename can be whatever you wish, but must retain the .json or .csv extensions.

-"Values may be changed in this file to modify load-path, save-path, and filename without a GUI. run_app_headless should be set to true, because the GUI is not ready.
+Values may be changed in this file to modify load-path, save-path, and filename without a GUI. run_app_headless should be set to true, because the GUI is not ready.
 Choose only 0ne of the assets to change to true.
 You can change asset path values to a different location if you wish to analyze a zip saved in a custom location.
 So, if you wish to analyze an older release of the Assets.zip file, you can modify the pregenerated path.
 All paths must use forward-slashes: ( / ).
 All paths must end with a forward-slash.
-Filenames can be whatever you like.",
+Filenames can be whatever you like.

 Use "/" rather than "\\" in file paths, and end the path with a "/".